 Highland's mission centers on Training and Trails: we build great trails and we teach people how to ride them.
 What better way to master Highland's terrain than to spend those long summer days out on the hill, riding alongside our expertly trained summer camp coaches?
-Take your riding to the next level at one of our multi-day summer camp programs: Summer Ride and Ayr Academy.
+Take your riding and adventures to the next level in one of our summer camp programs.
+Three distinct camp programs cater to riders of different ages, abilities, and interests.

-- Located at Highland Mountain Bike Park in Northfield, NH--about a 90-minute drive north of Boston - Day camp and overnight options available - All programs include lift access, coaching, food, and a lifetime of memories
+- Located at Highland Mountain Bike Park in Northfield, NH--about a 90-minute drive north of Boston - Day camp and overnight options available - All programs include skills training & progression, food, and a lifetime of memories with new friends